raymond-1227/rmcommunity/docs/roles.md

 ## Levels & Perks

+Learn more about how levels and perks work.

 | Role       | Requirements     | Perks (Stacked)                                            |
 |------------|------------------|------------------------------------------------------------|
 | @DART      | Level 5          | Access to **#politics** channel.                           |